khulnasoft/khulnasoft/testing/tools/upgradetest/README.md

 The general idea of the tests is to verify that a given upgrade process works as expected in a containerized end to end test.

-We initialize the three primary Sourcegraph databases (frontend, codeintel-db, and codeinsights-db) from a historic version.
+We initialize the three primary Khulnasoft databases (frontend, codeintel-db, and codeinsights-db) from a historic version.
 Then use candidate builds of `frontend` and `migrator` to conduct a series of upgrades and validations, ensuring expected state between steps.

 We conduct multiversion upgrades, and standard upgrades, based on their respective upgrade policies, only using MVU for versions in which it is necessary.